Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Comparison to category O

 The descriptions above follow from the fact that for the permutation module of the multipartition where all parts are 0 except for the last, which has all parts 1, the indecomposable projectives which appear are exactly those for $n$-Kleshchev multipartitions. \end{proof}

 Thus, our categorification can be seen a generalization of the Ariki categorification theorem \cite{Acat}.
-As mentioned in the introduction, the author and Stroppel will address the question of how to describe the entirety of the cyclotomic $q$-Schur algebra diagrammatically in a future paper \cite{SWschur}.
+As mentioned in the introduction, the author and Stroppel address the question of how to describe the entirety of the cyclotomic $q$-Schur algebra diagrammatically in \cite{SWschur}.